movieSuccess/moviesuccess.github.io/index.md

 <img src="assets/img/genre_tomatometer_boxplot.png" width=500px class="center"/>
 <img src="assets/img/genre_revenue_boxplot.png" width=500px class="center"/>

 As expected, musical comedies score high in the audience rating, while artsy and older movies (black and white, history and indie movies) score higher in the critic rating.
-Regarding the revenue, the highest grossing genres are fantasy and crime fiction, which include genre-defining movies such as Snow white, which is the highest grossing movie of all time, as well as blockbusters such as Avatar.
+Regarding the revenue, the highest grossing genres are fantasy and crimegi fiction, which include genre-defining movies such as Snow white, which is the highest grossing movie of all time, as well as blockbusters such as Avatar.

 After fitting a linear regression model for each metric, using the genre cluster as a categorical predictor, we observe that while the genre isn't a good predictor for the revenue (reaching an R²-value of 0.052), it seems to be influencing both the audience and critics rating, with R²-values of 0.132 and 0.111, respectively.
 However, further analysis is needed to conclude the existence of a causal relationship.